'I love difficulties and huge challenges. In fact, I live for them...'

 In 1977, Raymond opened his first restaurant, Les Quat’Saisons in Summertown, Oxford.
 It was an overnight success, winning Egon Ronay Restaurant of the Year, and two prestigious Michelin stars within a couple of years.

 It was in 1984, however, that Raymond fulfilled a personal vision, creating a hotel and restaurant in harmony when he opened Le Manoir aux Quat’Saisons in Great Milton, Oxfordshire.
 Celebrating its 30th birthday this year, Le Manoir combines magnificent surroundings with gastronomic excellence.
-It is the only UK country house hotel to have retained two Michelin stars for the past 30 years.
+It is the only UK country house hotel to have retained two Michelin stars for over 30 years.
 Le Manoir’s eleven stunning gardens, including the vast kitchen gardens, are the envy of botanists worldwide.
 “His house is as beautiful as a tale of Lewis Carroll,” observed the acclaimed French food writer Gilles Pudlowski.

 Raymond has always felt compelled to share his culinary knowledge and, in 1991, he established The Raymond Blanc Cookery School.
 Based within Le Manoir’s kitchens, the school welcomes enthusiastic amateurs and professional cooks, as well as children, providing the opportunity for home cooks to develop their skills in a relaxed and friendly environment.